JackGruber/joplin-plugin-backup/README.md

 The notes are imported additionally, no check for duplicates is performed.
 If the folder in which the note was located already exists in you Joplin, than the folder name is extended by one (1).

+## FAQ

+### Internal Joplin links betwen notes are lost

+If several JEX files are imported and the notes have links to each other, these links will be lost.
+Therefore it is recommended to create a Single JEX Backup!

+### Compine multiple JEX Files to one

+By combining the JEX files into one, the Joplin internal links will work again after the import.

+1. Open one of the JEX files in a ZIP program like 7-Zip
+2. Open a second JEX and add all files to the first JEX
+3. Repeat step 2 for all files
+4. Import first JEX which now contains all notes

 ## Changelog